-The construction industry consistently ranks among the highest suicide rates in the United States according to the Centers for Disease Control and Prevention.
+The construction industry consistently ranks among the highest suicide rates in the United States according to the Centers for Disease Control.

 Labor leaders in McLean County took part in a recent mental health training with Chestnut Health Systems in Bloomington.

-Tim Ryan, Tri-Fund coordinator for the Midwest Region of the Laborers International Union North America, said on WGLT’s Sound Ideas labor leaders have to learn to break down barriers to change the culture.
+Tim Ryan, Tri-Fund coordinator for the Midwest Region of the Laborers International Union North American said on WGLT’s Sound Ideas labor leaders have to learn to break down barriers to change the culture.

-“We need to try and take away the stigma that we can’t talk about mental health," Ryan said. "(We think) we’re macho men and we need to take that all away and just understand there doesn’t need to be a stigma, we can just talk about it and have a conversation,” Ryan said.
+“We need to try and take away the stigma that we can’t talk about mental health, (thinking) we’re macho men and we need to take that all away and just understand there doesn’t need to be a stigma, we can just talk about it and have a conversation,” Ryan said.

-Chestnut's Behavioral Health Clinical Director Carrie Hilling said construction workers should be able to talk about their struggles and their bosses and coworkers need to look and listen for warning signs.
+Chestnut's Behavioral Health Clinical Director Beth Hilling said construction workers should be able to talk about their struggles - and their bosses and coworkers need to look and listen for warning signs.